What is Target Marketing? The Good, The Bad, and The Ugly

 You can create targeted sales by analyzing any Shopify store in just one click: find the best products, pricing, site traffic, ad campaigns, themes, plugins, and more.

-Koala will help you discover the features of that store that are performing the best and thus mitigate the risk of trying out new dropshipping products.
+Koala will help you discover which store features are performing best, thereby mitigating the risk of trying new dropshipping products.

 This doesn't necessarily mean your target audience will be your only consumers.
 It just means they are a more specific group among the total number of consumers you could potentially have.